WindowsTechNerd/Lenovo-Thinkpad-X1-Carbon-4th-gen-hackintosh---Manual-setup-and-prebuilt-efi/installation_macos.md

 Once you extract the downloaded zip by opening it, open the "MountEFI.command" file inside the extracted repo.

-Select your Opencore ESP number
+Select your Opencore ESP number and click enter:

 <img width="1394" height="954" alt="image" src="https://github.com/user-attachments/assets/9431bfb8-8ad4-4c76-9582-74c0b75004e1" />

+You will see that once we open the EFI partiton, its empty, This is where the fun begins🥳🤓